 Can We Count on You to...

-- serve as a Greeter, Audio tech, or Video tech during 8:00 and/or 9:15am worship services?
+- serve as a Greeter, Audio tech, or Video tech during 8:45 AM worship services?

 Volunteering to serve is one of the most meaningful experiences one can have.
 Taking on the role of a servant is foundational to Christians.
 Getting involved and getting connected with others in service is easy at First United Methodist Church.
 We've listed some opportunities to help you get started, and which might require as little as one hour of your time.
 To learn more, or to volunteer, please contact Amy Dennis.